 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.
-The amount of recognized deferred tax assets as at 31 December 2020 was 10,344,600 thousand Tenge (as at 31 December 2019: 9,236,501 thousand Tenge) (Note 35).
-As at 31 December 2020 and 2019 the Company did not have unrecognized deferred tax assets.
+The amount of recognized deferred tax assets as at 31 December 2021 was 10,009,835 thousand Tenge (as at 31 December 2020: 10,344,600 thousand Tenge) (Note 35), net off with the amount of deferred tax liabilities.
+As at 31 December 2021 and 2020 the Company did not have unrecognized deferred tax assets.